Observation-Time-Induced Crossover from Fluctuating Diffusivity: Results and Discussion

-{\em Relation to the dynamical transition.}---The protein DT observed in neutron-scattering experiments emerges when the relaxation times of internal motions dominated by hydration-water become comparable to the instrumental observation window.
+The protein DT observed in neutron-scattering experiments is generally associated with a matching between the instrumental observation window and the relaxation times of internal motions, often discussed in terms of hydration-water hydrogen-bond rearrangements \cite{chen2006observation,schiro2015translational}.
+In this kinetic picture, the apparent transition temperature reflects the point at which characteristic internal relaxation processes become accessible within the finite observation time.
 Our results show that the same timescale-matching condition underlies the observation-time-induced crossover produced by fluctuating diffusivity.

 A key requirement for this crossover is that the system is initially biased away from the equilibrium diffusivity distribution.
-In DT experiments, samples are not prepared in a deliberately chosen nonequilibrium basin as in our protocol.
+In DT experiments, samples are not prepared in a deliberately chosen non-equilibrium basin as in our protocol.
 Nevertheless, the relevant internal degrees of freedom often relax on timescales much longer than the picosecond-nanosecond window probed by neutron scattering.
-Thus, after a temperature change these modes cannot fully equilibrate within the measurement time and remain biased toward their pre-transition state, providing an effective nonequilibrium initial condition.
-Importantly, this situation persists even when a finite equilibration time $t_{\rm eq}$ is allowed before measurement: as long as $t_{\rm eq}$ and the observation window are not sufficient to erase the initial bias, finite-time measurements probe a partially relaxed state and the crossover remains observable (see SM for numerical confirmation).
-Therefore, DT measurements generically realize an effective nonequilibrium initial condition for the relevant internal modes, so the requirement for the observation-time-induced crossover is naturally met.
+Thus, after a temperature change these modes cannot fully equilibrate within the measurement time and remain biased toward their pre-transition state, providing an effective non-equilibrium initial condition.